Notes on the Geography of China: Shanghai: Thames Town

 No, no, this isn't Manchester.
 We're still in Thames Town, specifically the restaurant quarter called Dockside.
 Not bad as an imitation.

 Rising above the canal, a church, or at least the likeness of a church.
 It was conceived as a wedding chapel, but there have been press reports that it might be sanctified.

 Perhaps it's a little too perfect to be real.

 Could this street fool you?
 Too clean, perhaps?
 You can see the chronology laid out before you as we look back toward the center from what appears to be the beginning of Georgian England.

-A comparable view.
-Did I mention that the developers invested $300 million of somebody's money in Thames Town?
+The developers invested $300 million of somebody's money in Thames Town.

 Victorian row houses.

 Freestanding villas.
 These houses were priced by Shanghai Hengde from EUR490,000 and EUR 600,000 for houses between 307 and 377 square meters.
 Apartments are much cheaper, though still not cheap: about EUR600 per square meter.

 Dusk in our fictitious England.

 A guard in the Chinese equivalent of Beefeater Red.